 Will the test be covered by my health insurance?

-LuCED is a new innovative test using proprietary technology.
-While there is a current insurance billing code to cover sputum cytology, many insurance companies have not yet established a formal coverage policy for LuCED.
+The LuCED lung test is a new innovative test using proprietary technology.
+While there is a current insurance billing code to cover sputum cytology, many insurance companies have not yet established a formal coverage policy for the LuCED test.
 Any costs not covered by insurance will be the responsibility of the patient.

 How will I collect the sputum sample at home?